xijunke/HoverEnergyConsumptionOptimizations_WKP/README.md

-# Wing kinematic parameters optimization of flapping wing hovering flight for minimum energy
+# Wing kinematic parameters (WKP) optimization of flapping wing hovering flight for minimum energy

 ## Here, these codes are written for the following papers: